ewjay/fapiwiki/FAPI_Meeting_Notes_2021-11-10_Atlantic.rst

 * WS -1 : Monday Nov 15th 1pm-4pm (CET)

   * Need to collect reading material
-  * Francis suggested using the Summary/Introductory document that the group wrote as starting point and send for feedback
+  * Francis suggested using the Summary/Introductory document that the group wrote as a starting point and send for feedback

 * WS - 2: Wed Nov 24th (1pm to 4pm or 2pm to 5pm)
 * WS - 3: Friday Dec 10th (2pm to 5pm)